lassehp/cgrammar/README.md

 code is not provided as of yet.
 Edit to suit your needs.
 The Bison and flex preambles are set up (as best as I could) for reentrant parsing and using parse-param to provide a pointer to a structure for housekeeping and returning a parse result.
-Likewise, the C23.l file contains a call to a function make_cst_leafnode().
+Likewise, the C23.l file contains a USER_ACTION with a call to a function make_cst_leafnode().
 The result is kept in the yyextra variable, so each token will have a reference to any preceding whitespace and comments.
 Maybe one day I'll publish the code, but I suggest you just remove what you can't use, and/or adapt it to your needs.

 The lexer has been "casually" and minimally updated for C23, but I have not implemented the exact lexical rules as given by n3220.pdf yet.
 Mainly it is